 The prospectus supplement will provide if a series of securities is convertible into our common stock and the initial conversion price per share at which the securities may be converted.
-Unless we specify other conversion provisions in the prospectus supplement, the following provisions will be applicable to our convertible securities.

 If we have not redeemed a convertible security, the holder of the convertible security may convert the security, or any portion of the principal amount in integral multiples of \$1,000, at the conversion price in effect at the time of conversion, into shares of Williams' common stock.
 Conversion rights expire at the close of business on the date specified in the prospectus supplement for a series of convertible securities.
 Conversion rights expire at the close of business on the redemption date in the case of any convertible securities that we call for redemption.